-The following principles have been developed for use in considering the viability and appropriateness of the current ITU-T structure, of the cooperation between ITU-T internal groups and with other standards bodies, and of the working methods and procedures:
+The following principles have been developed for use in considering the viability and appropriateness of the current ITU-T structure, of the cooperation between ITU-T groups and with other standards bodies, and of the working methods and procedures.

-Optimise the use of technical expertise;
+Strategic principles:

+Maintain leadership on ITU-T core domain as key enablers for ICT market;

+Ensure ITU-T is ready to accommodate new technology trends and non-ICT sectors where appropriate and relevant in the global standardization landscape;

-Enhance the cooperation with other standards bodies, with a view to minimizing conflicts between standards;
+Enhance the cooperation with other standards bodies, with a view to developing synergies and minimizing conflicts between standards;

+Embed demands of Developing Countries so that ITU-T does not overlap with Development sector activities.

+Operational and financial principles:

 Ensure harmonisation and/or avoid duplication/overlapping of work within or between ITU-T study groups

-Improve the efficiency and expertise of ITU-T study groups;
+Improve the efficiency and optimise the use of technical expertise of ITU-T study groups;

 Minimise overall costs for ITU-T and its members;

-Clarify the Regulatory impact of ITU-T deliverables.
+Clarify the regulatory impact of ITU-T deliverables;

+Ensure appropriate balance between members’ and non-members’ rights in order to maintain attractiveness of the ITU-T membership.

-3 Consideration of the principles
+Consideration of the principles

+Strategic principles

+Maintain leadership on ITU-T core domain as key enablers for ICT market: one of the main assets of ITU-T is its world-class expertise and contribution to some key ICT domains.
+This constitutes a strong base to position ITU-T in the global standardization landscape.
+ITU-T should make its best effort to maintain this position by focusing on key priorities.

-3.1 Optimise the use of technical expertise: ITU-T needs to ensure it has an enabling environment reflected in the best possible structure, working methods and procedures for the development of technical standards.
-The resources that are provided by the members are on a voluntary basis.
-It is therefore a must for ITU-T to facilitate their participation and contributions to the work and make best use of the expertise available to it from its members.
+Ensure ITU-T is ready to accommodate new technology trends and non-ICT sectors’ needs where appropriate and relevant in the global standardization landscape: to be one of the global hubs for standardisation ITU-T needs to ensure it has an enabling and agile environment reflected in the best possible structure, working methods and procedures for the development of technical standards.

-3.2 Enhance the cooperation with other standards bodies, with a view to minimizing conflicts between standards: ITU-T Study Groups need to concentrate on the key areas of work where they have a recognized core competence in order to optimize the use of the given resources.
-Such an approach would make efficient use of the expertise available to it from its members and with the aim to minimize possible conflicts with work and standards of other bodies who are also developing standards.

-The ITU-T should look to work in a cooperatively and collaboratively reciprocal manner with other SDOs, based on mutual respect.
-As part of this activity a fundamental review of the core competences of the ITU-T is required.

-.

 [There is also a need to look at the possibility of the creation of a ‘Standards Strategy Function in ITU-T (SSF), who would come under the auspices of TSAG.
 The SSF discussions should focus on the substance and standards making activities, taking into account the work carried out by other SDOs in the standardization environment.
 The SSF should develop proposals on enhancing ITU-T collaboration with other SDOs.]

+Enhance the cooperation with other standards bodies, with a view to developing synergies and minimizing conflicts between standards: ITU-T Study Groups need to concentrate on the key areas of work where they have a recognized core competence to be able to maintain leadership.
+Such an approach would enhance cooperation with other SDO with the aim to develop synergies and minimize possible conflicts with work and standards of other bodies that are also developing standards.

+The ITU-T should look to work in a cooperatively and collaboratively reciprocal manner with other SDOs, based on mutual respect.
+As part of this activity a fundamental review of the core competences of the ITU-T is required.